What is Open Data?

 The Value of Open Data

-Watch the following TedX talk of Kristin Briney, a Data Services Librarian at the University of Wisconsin-Milwaukee, who discusses some of the reasons open data can be so valuable in research and society.
+The following TedX talk by Kristin Briney, a Data Services Librarian at the University of Wisconsin-Milwaukee, discusses some of the reasons open data can be so valuable in research and society.

 “Rethinking Research Data” from TEDx Talks.